Kálmán Tihanyi: "Titan" Ultrasound weapon

 In the summer of 1940, he returned home with an elaborate plan for the acoustic beam projector.
 The experiments with Titan Ultrasound Weapon, codenamed TVR, were surrounded by the greatest secret.
 To achieve this, it soon reached an agreement with the approval of the Supreme Military Technical Council.
 It was completed by the end of 1941 by organizing the work, making construction drawings, setting up a plant and two laboratories.
 The large workpieces were made in the Ganz and Láng factories; everything else, including a 2-meter-diameter parabolic mirror, was manufactured by themselves.
 He selected 45 Jewish origin employees of the Hungarian Royal Special Military Corps, including nine engineers, from the ranks of military labourers.
-In this way, Tihanyi could help his Jewish origin friends and colleagues to avoid the deportation.
-In the second half of 1943, the situation became increasingly tense because of his staff, who were occasionally replaced by potentially dangerous people.
-Tihanyi had no doubt, that they were placed under surveillance and it was also leaked that he joined to Endre Bajcsy-Zsilinszky's anti-fascist circle which included György Parragi, Sándor Márai, Jenő Katona, Pál Almássy, István Barankovics, Nomád (István Léner Lendvai) and Jenő Tombor.
-He considered it increasingly probable that the machine would not only serve the Hungarian interests but that it could now inevitably fall into German hands.
-Thus began the delay in completion while maintaining the appearance of "work".
+In this way, Tihanyi could help his Jewish origin friends and colleagues to avoid deportation.

 After the German occupation of Hungary, Tihanyi emerged in a desperate situation.
 On 5 April 1944, he and his main collaborators were arrested by the Gestapo.
 On April 11, 1944, he was taken from Hadik Barracks to Margit Boulevard Military Prison, where he was held in probation for five months, in solitary confinement, he was accused of high treason as an alleged British Agent and member of MI6.
-Despite having only a loose contact with MI6 officers during his scientific work for the Royal Air Force and Air Ministry, Tihanyi was not a member of the British Secret Intelligence Service.